Specific information on YDNA testing will be moved further down on this page. Relative current information will be at the top of this page.

 YDNA Testing Information (Males Only)

-YDNA Testing This type of DNA testing is specifically for males only and it traces the paternal line going back thousands of years.
+Y-DNA testing is specifically for males only and it traces the paternal line going back thousands of years.
 It is probably the most useful and applicable type of DNA testing for surname research.
-There are different levels of testing available, meaning it's possible to test specific markers on the Y-Chromosome, with more markers generally equating to a higher cost for the test.
+There are different levels of testing available, meaning it's possible to test specific markers on the Y-Chromosome, with more markers generally equating to a higher cost for the test and potentially more meanignful results.

 12 Marker Test This is an entry level test, generally not very valuable for learning a great deal of information about genetic connections within a genealogical time frame.
 The problem that can be encountered is if the results from the 12 markers match a common group, you could end up having numerous meaningless "matches".
 With that said, one Curley lineage has very uncommon results within the first 12 markers so it is possible to determine whether there may or may not be a connection even if only 12 markers have been tested.
 At this low level of testing, it is quite common to find many matches listed and many different surnames.
 The reason for this is that some of the STR markers found within the 12 marker test are very slow-mutating